'Bored by all this drama': TikTok users play it cool over latest U.S. ban threat

 The biggest stars have already plotted potential exit strategies.
 Charli D’Amelio, the most-followed TikTok star with 87.5 million followers, recently began posting videos to her account on Triller, a U.S.-owned TikTok rival.

-Reporting by Sheila Dang in Dallas; additional reporting by Katie Paul in San Francisco; editing by Kenneth Li and Rosalba O’Brien
+Reporting by Sheila Dang in Dallas; Additional reporting by Katie Paul in San Francisco and Maria Ponnezhath in Bengaluru; Editing by Kenneth Li, Rosalba O’Brien and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.